- Pre-registration Training 2020/21

-Information on Pre-registration training in Northern Ireland is available in the Standards for Pre-registration Training.
+Information on Foundation training in Northern Ireland is available in the Standards for Foundation Training Year.

-Pre-registration trainees must organise their own training placement where there is a suitably qualified pre-registration tutor in registered premises.
-(See ‘Useful Contacts‘).
+Potential trainees must organise their own training placement where there is a suitably qualified Educational Supervisor in registered premises.

-It has also been decided that the training year for 2020-21 will begin on 01 July 2020, meaning that applicants can therefore start their pre-registration training on this date, subject to successful application and confirmation from the Pharmaceutical Society NI.
+The training year for 2021-22 will begin on 01 July 2021, meaning that applicants can therefore start their training on this date, subject to a successful application and confirmation from the Pharmaceutical Society NI.

 *If training starts before this date it will not count towards the 52 week total.

-The following information is for all applicants, tutors and interested parties and outlines how the application process for pre-registration training in 2020-21 will work.
+The following information is for all applicants, Educational Supervisors and interested parties and outlines how the application process for foundation training in 2021-22 will work.

-We have designed the process to ensure that applicants and tutors can complete the application form remotely, without having to physically meet or exchange hard copies of documents, which we know is difficult at this time.
-The closing date for the submission of application forms is 29 May 2020.
+We have designed the process to ensure that applicants and Educational Supervisors can complete the application form remotely, without having to physically meet or exchange hard copies of documents, which we know is difficult at this time.
+The closing date for the submission of application forms is Friday 07 May 2021.

-Applicants, tutors and employers should follow the steps outlined below:
+Applicants, Educational Supervisors and employers should follow the steps outlined below:

 - The applicant should Download the fillable PDF form from the Pharmaceutical Society NI’s website read it carefully and follow the detailed instructions therein: